She Loves Biscotti

 • Contact

-Home » Side-Dish and Vegetables » Italian Oven Roasted Garlic Potatoes
+Home » Side-Dish and Vegetables » Italian Oven Roasted Potatoes

 Crispy Italian Oven Roasted Garlic Potatoes

-These Italian Oven Roasted Garlic Potatoes will quickly become one of your favorite side dishes.
-Crispy on the outside; tender on the inside.
-Perfect for everyday fair or holiday entertaining.
+These Italian Oven Roasted Potatoes will quickly become your favorite side dishes.
+Crispy on the outside; soft and tender on the inside.
+The perfect side for an everyday meal or holiday dinner.

 Overhead shot of Crispy Italian Oven Roasted Garlic Potatoes